Heather Dyche Career Record

 |2019||11-8-1||.575||6-4-1 | 4th||.591|

-Heather Dyche enters into her fifth season as the head women’s soccer coach at The University of New Mexico.
+Heather Dyche joined the Lobo family in 2015 as the head women’s soccer coach at The University of New Mexico.

 In her first season, Dyche became the third coach in Lobo women’s soccer history to begin her career with double-digit victories by going 10-8-2 in 2015.
 That record included a 7-3-1 record in Mountain West play and a run to MW Tournament semifinals.